EKal-aa/orange-support-files/doc/validation_curve.md

 # Validation_curve.py
-Plots a validation curve with training- and cross validation score to compare different learner settings.
+Plots a validation curve with cross validation score (and optional with test on train data score) to compare different learner settings.
 Also the standard errors of the scores are shown. (see also [validation curve in sklearn](https://scikit-learn.org/stable/modules/learning_curve.html#validation-curve))
 Uses the Predictions output of Widget Test and Score.